learn-co-curriculum/fis-canvas-sync/README.md

 Images
 Checks for images with relative links and or references and uploads the image to FIS s3 bucket and modifies the img tag to include the updated src reference.

+# Usage

+## Update an assignment or page
+fis-canvas 6363 --update --id 214169 --type a --sc